Web Chat

 Web Chat Status

-Indicates whether the web chat button would be visible given the Agent Availability Rules configured for the web chat platform on this contact point.
+Indicates whether the Web Chat button would be visible given the Agent Availability Rules configured for the Web Chat platform on this contact point.

 After a rules change, this will be re-evaluated and may take up to a minute to update.